ansible-collections/ibm_zos_cics/docs/source/modules/cmci_create.rst

 create_parameters
-  A list of one or more parameters that control the \ :emphasis:`create`\  operation.
+  A list of one or more parameters that control the :emphasis:`create` operation.
 Eligible parameters for the CREATE operation can be found in the resource table reference for the target resource type, as listed in the CREATE operation section of the "Valid CPSM operations" table.
-For example, the valid parameters for a PROGDEF CREATE operation are CSD and RESGROUP, as found in the \ `PROGDEF resource table reference <https://www.ibm.com/docs/en/cics-ts/latest?topic=tables-progdef-resource-table>`__\ .
+For example, the valid parameters for a PROGDEF CREATE operation are CSD and RESGROUP, as found in the \ `PROGDEF resource table reference <https://www.ibm.com/docs/en/cics-ts/latest?topic=tables-progdef-resource-table>`__.

   | **required**: False